Multi-Group Cross Section Generation

 Mesh Mirror for MGXS Generation

 Most MGXS workflows store the resulting cross sections in custom libraries for specific deterministic transport codes.
 Instead, Cardinal determines homogenization volumes using the mesh mirror, and stores the cross sections on the mesh at the end of the OpenMC simulation.
-This process allows for "transfering" of MGXS between Cardinal and a coupled deterministic code using the multi-app system.
+This process allows for "transfer" of MGXS between Cardinal and a coupled deterministic code using the multi-app system.
 This determininstic code coupling enables higher fidelity cross sections generation and recalculation of group properties to account for multi-physics feedback.
 The input file used to generate this mesh mirror can be found below.

 #----------------------------------------------------------------------------------------